 The warrants offered as part of our IPO and in subsequent transactions do not confer any rights of Common Stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of Common Stock at a fixed price for a limited period of time.
 Specifically, holders of Series A Warrants may exercise their right to acquire the Common Stock and pay an exercise price of \$6.50 per share prior to the expiration of the five-year term on November 12, 2019, after which date any unexercised Series A Warrants will expire and have no further value.
 Holders of the Series B Warrants may exercise their right to acquire the Common Stock and pay an exercise price of \$6.50 per share prior to the expiration of their 15-month term on February 12, 2016, after which date any unexercised Series B Warrants will expire and have no further value.
-Holders of Series C Warrants may exercise their right to acquire Common Stock and pay an exercise price of \$6.25 per share prior to the expiration of the five-year term on March 4, 2020.
-In certain circumstances, the Series A, Series B Warrants and Series C Warrants may be exercisable on a cashless basis, and certain other circumstances may affect the number of shares into which the Series B Warrants may be exercisable.
-Moreover, the market value of the warrants is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their public offering price.
-There can be no assurance that the market price of the Common Stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.
+Holders of Series C Warrants may exercise their right to acquire Common Stock and pay an exercise price of \$2.46 per share prior to the expiration of the five-year term on March 4, 2020.
+Holders of Series D Warrants may exercise their right to acquire Common Stock and pay an exercise price of \$2.46 per share prior to the expiration of the five-year term on March 4, 2020.
+Holders of Series D Warrants may exercises their sight to acquire Common Stock and pay an exercise price of \$6.20 per share prior to the expiration of the five-year term on March 4, 2020.
+Holders of Series D Warrants may exercise their right to acquire Common Stock and pay an exercise price of \$2.46 per share prior to the expiration of the five-year term on Stock and pay and there can be no assurance that the market value of the warrants will equal or exceed their public offering price.
+There can be no assurance that the market value of the warrants will equal or exceed their public offering price.
+There can be no assurance that the market price of the Common Stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it w